juanmbrunodev/DatasetPOJOs/README.md

-# Dataset_POJOs
+# Dataset POJOs Example Project

-Project demonstrates usage of the Dataset abstractio in spark, typed to a POJO for fine grained control over a dataframe of information (Typed DataFrame).
+Project demonstrates usage of the Dataset abstraction in spark, typed to a POJO for fine grained control over a dataframe of information (Typed DataFrame).

 To run execute: